Skip to main content

 Lioness

-The Asiatic lion enclosure in Blijdorp has a tall fence, because lions can jump over three meters high.
+The Asiatic lion enclosure at Rotterdam Zoo has a tall fence, because lions can jump over three meters high.
 The lions can choose for themselves whether they want to go inside or outside.
 They are fed twice a week.
 While this may seem infrequent, it's important to note that in the wild, they do not eat every day either.
 To further enrich the lions, they are fed a carcass once a month to stimulate their natural behaviour.